mjlassila/ezpaarse-platforms/README.md

   # Test all platforms
   make test

-  # Test only SD and NPG
+  # Test only Elektra and Duodecim
-  make test sd npg
+  make test elektra duodecim

   # Initialize a new parser
   make init